-HABC established the Enhanced Leasing Assistance Program (ELAP), which is being implemented by an outside contractor, was established pursuant to the Bailey Consent Decree (a settlement agreement entered in the federal case of consent decree entered in Bailey v.
+HABC established the Enhanced Leasing Assistance Program (ELAP) was established pursuant to the Bailey Consent Decree (a settlement agreement entered in the federal case of Bailey v.
 Housing Authority of Baltimore City, JFM-020CV-225 and United States of America v.
-Housing Authority of Baltimore City, JFM-02-CV-03107 (Bailey Consent Decree).
-The ELAP was designed to provides housing search and post-move assistance to non-elderly persons with disabilities (NEDs) as defined in and in accordance with the Bailey Consent Decree who received tenant-based vouchers or are referred to units subsidized with project-based vouchers set-aside for NEDs (see below).
+Housing Authority of Baltimore City, JFM-02-CV-03107).
+The ELAP was designed to provide housing search and postmove assistance to non-elderly persons with disabilities (NEDs) as defined in and in accordance with the Bailey Consent Decree who received tenant-based vouchers or are referred to units subsidized with project-based vouchers set-aside for NEDs (see below).
 Upon turnover, the project-based voucher units designated for NED households under the Bailey Consent Decree shall be leased to the next eligible NED voucher holder through ELAP.